MicrosoftDocs/architecture-center/docs/antipatterns/noisy-neighbor/noisy-neighbor-content.md

 ## How to fix the problem

 Noisy neighbor problems are an inherent risk in multitenant systems, and it's not possible to completely eliminate the possibility of being affected by a noisy neighbor.
-However, there are some steps that both clients and service providers can take to reduce the likelihood of noisy neighbor problems, or to mitigate their effects when they are observed.
+However, there are some steps that both clients and service providers can take to reduce the likelihood of noisy neighbor problems, or to mitigate their effects when they're observed.

 ### Actions that clients can take